emqx/emqx-docs/en_US/configuration/configuration.md

 # Configuration Files

+{% emqxee %}

 Users can configure EMQX with configuration files or environment variables.
 This chapter will introduce the EMQX configuration files.
+For configuration items and detailed introduction, see [Configuration Manual](https://docs.emqx.com/en/enterprise/v5.0/configuration/configuration-manual.html).

+{% endemqxee %}

+{% emqxce %}

-For configuration items and detailed introduction, see [Configuration Manual](./configuration-manual.html).
+Users can configure EMQX with configuration files or environment variables.
+This chapter will introduce the EMQX configuration files.
+For configuration items and detailed introduction, see [Configuration Manual](https://www.emqx.io/docs/en/v5.0/configuration/configuration-manual.html).

+{% endemqxce %}

 ## Configuration Files